OpenOCL/openocl.github.io/get-started.md

 ## Other configurations

-If you have another configuration you need to setup CasADi manually.
+If you have another configuration (e.g. Octave) you need to setup CasADi manually.

 Here is a step-by-step guide: